Dhruvitt/sob/README.md

   the form: <txid1>;<txid2>;...

 The output from the program is txids, separated by newlines, which make a valid block, maximizing the fee to the miner.
 Transactions MUST appear in order
-(no transaction should appear before one of its parents).